Reference · Updated July 30, 2026

 Medical

-Comprehensive AMCC medical program (Darren Wesley "Ato" Hall Compassion Act, 2021); first licensed dispensary sales began June 4, 2026.
+Comprehensive medical program (Darren Wesley "Ato" Hall Compassion Act, 2021) run by the Alabama Medical Cannabis Commission (AMCC); first dispensary sales began June 4, 2026.
 Non-smokable forms only.
-No adult-use legalization exists or is pending.
+No adult-use legalization is pending.

 Possession